Copyright 2023 Iguazio

 self.description = description

-self.features: List[str] = features or []
+self.features: list[str] = features or []

 self.entity_source = entity_source